 The Victorian Government Purchasing Board (VGPB) was established under the Financial Management Act 1994 (the Act) in 1995.
 The Board meets bi-monthly to develop and approve policies, provide guidance of strategic procurements, and to discuss procurement policy and practice matters.
-The VGPB reports to the Minister for Finance, Robin Scott MP.
+The VGPB reports to the Assistant Treasurer, Robin Scott MP.

 To provide leadership in government procurement of goods and services to deliver value-for-money outcomes for Victoria.

 - delivers value-for-money and fit-for-purpose outcomes;

 - minimises risk; and

 - enables access to procurement opportunities for all businesses.

 In February 2013, the VGPB introduced a procurement policy framework that changed the way the Victorian Government procures goods and services.
 The framework consist of five policies that shift procurement from a financial threshold to a complexity and risk base model.
 As of 1 January 2015, all organisations transitioned to the policy framework and are now operating under the complexity based model.

 Following transition to the policy framework, the VGPB has taken the opportunity to take a longer-term focus and has developed a five year strategic plan which includes five strategic priorities.
 The strategic plan has been informed by feedback from chief procurement officers to assist the Board in better understanding the needs of organisations to focus on building a more collaborative framework with stakeholders into the future.